-(43) Member States should ensure that asset management offices, and as appropriate asset recovery offices, and other competent authorities performing tasks pursuant to this Directive have the necessary tools to ensure an efficient management of frozen and confiscated property.
-For that purpose, Member States may set up one or more registers of property frozen and confiscated pursuant to this Directive.

-To provide a more comprehensive overview of the action taken to freeze and confiscate, Member States should establish a central register of frozen, managed and confiscated instrumentalities, proceeds, or property, and collect the necessary statistics on the implementation of the relevant measures.
-Centralised registries of frozen and confiscated instrumentalities, proceeds, or property should be established at national level for the purpose of facilitating the management of the specific file.
-The aim of establishing centralised registries is to assist all the relevant authorities responsible for the recovery of criminal property with an accessible record of the property which is frozen, confiscated, or under management, from the moment it is frozen until it is returned to the owner or it is disposed of.
-Information entered in the registries should be retained only for as long as it is necessary for the purposes of management of the specific case, or for the purposes of gathering statistical data collection.
+(43) Option A: Member States should monitor how the freezing, confiscation and management of instrumentalities and proceeds or property, which is the object of a freezing or confiscation order, is administered within their jurisdictions.
+They may put in place or use one or more centralised registeries for this purpose.
+Option B: Member States should consider setting up one or more centralised registers of property frozen and confiscated pursuant to this Directive with a view to supporting the competent authorities in performing certain tasks pursuant to this Directive.
+To provide a more comprehensive overview of the action taken to freeze and confiscate, Member States should establish have in place a one or more central registers of frozen, managed and confiscated instrumentalities, proceeds, or property, and collect the necessary statistics on the implementation of the relevant measures.
+Centralised registries of frozen and confiscated instrumentalities, proceeds, or property should be established be in placeexist at national level for the purpose of facilitating the management of the specific file.
+The Directive does not require the establishment of new registers if a Member State already has appropriate central registers in place.
+While this Directive does not require the establishment of a single centralized register accessible to asset recovery offices, asset management offices, and other relevant competent authorities, those authorities should be given access to the relevant information contained in registries of frozen and confiscated property that are in place at central level, to the extent that it is necessary and proportionate to the purpose of performing their tasks according to this Directive.
+Member States should designate authorities responsible for the management of the centralised registries.
+The aim of establishing the centralised registries is should be to assist all the relevant authorities responsible for the recovery of criminal property with an accessible record of the property which is frozen, confiscated, or under management, from the moment it is frozen until it is returned to the owner or it is disposed of.
+Information entered in the registries should be retained only for as long as it is necessary for the purposes of management of the specific case, or for the purposes of gathering statistical data collection or to ensure the rights of affected persons.
 For case management purposes, it should not be kept for longer than after the final disposal of the property following a confiscation order, or after its return to the owner in case of acquittal.
-Access to the information recorded in the centralised registries should be given only to authorities responsible for the recovery of criminal property, such as asset recovery offices, asset management offices, national courts or otherwise appointed authorities according to national dispositions.
+Access to the information recorded in the centralised registries should be given only to authorities responsible for the recovery of criminal property, such as asset recovery offices, asset management offices, national courts or otherwise appointed authorities according to national dispositions, for the purpose of performing their respective tasks.